Damjana Bratuž: Research work and topics

-Later life and death
+Bratuž's published work analysing the influence of Hungarian folk music on the piano music of Bartók became a standard reference in the musicological literature.

+She lectured at international conferences in Europe, North America and Japan and led seminars that connected musical interpretation with literature and the visual arts.

+Personal

-Damjana spent her later years in London, Ontario, Canada.
+Bratuž spent her later years in London, Ontario, Canada.
+She brought her parents to Canada with her and cared for them until their deaths.
 She maintained close ties with the Gorizia region and with the Slovenian community in Italy and Slovenia.
 She never married.
 In 2011 she and her sister, Bogdana Bratuž, were named honorary citizens of the town of Urbisaglia, where their father Rudolf had been imprisoned during the Second World War.

 She died in London, Ontario, on 21 May 2025 after a short illness.
 She is buried in St. Peter’s Cemetery in London, Ontario.